 - Twice in 10th Grade Global History Sequence

-- Seven times in the 11th Grade US History sequence (Role in Revolutionary War, Early 19th C, Reconstruction, World War I, the 1920’s, World War II, and finally the Second Wave Feminist movement).
-But, as of 2017, only 1% of the question on the US History Regents Examination address women at all.
+- Seven times in the 11th Grade US History sequence.
+As of 2017, only 1% of the questions on the US History Regents Examination address women at all.

-- Re-write the NYS Social Standards, grade 9-12 to include rich material that addresses women’s experience, the accomplishments of individual women and questions of gender throughout the year.
+- Re-write the NYS Social Studies Standards, grades 9-12 to include rich material that addresses women’s experience, the accomplishments of individual women and questions of gender throughout the year.

 - Add a criterion under Social Studies Practices, grades 9-12 – Civic Practices that includes “developing awareness of gender equity and its complex history.”

 - Add “Read for underlying gender, racial or other bias” to the NYS Common Core Standards for English Language Arts, grades 6-12 under “Key Ideas and Details.”